MichaelWDanko/day41_Anchorman/README.md

 - Interests
   - Lets the user create a list of interests that are used to mark the Main Feed's articles
   - Interests can be added or deleted to the list at any time
+  - Interests are not case sensitive.
+An interest will be altered to display correctly.
 - Saved
   - Lists the user's saved articles